diogonapoles/isep-lapr2/docs/SprintC/US5/US5.md

-# US 04 - Register the Arrival of a SNS user to take the vaccine.
+# US 05 - Consult a list of the Users In the Waiting Room.

 ## 1. Requirements Engineering